dimi-fn/Various-Data-Science-Scripts/Shell_scripting/README.md

 # Shell Scripting

-`Shell scripting` is a program to run on UNIX shell, and `Bash` is a Unix shell and command language.
+`Shell scripting` is a program to run on UNIX shell, and `Bash` (Bourne Again SHell) is a Unix shell and interactive command line command language and interpreter, which is the default shell on Linux and Mac OS.

 * The terminal can be used on Linux and Mac, the git bash on Windows